AndrewCramp/linux-serial-test/README.md

-  -P, --parity             Use parity bit (odd, even, mark, space) -k, --loopback           Use internal hardware loop back -K, --write-follow       Write follows the read count (can be used for multi-serial loopback) -e, --dump-err           Display errors
+  -P, --parity             Use parity bit (odd, even, mark, space) -k, --loopback           Use internal hardware loop back -K, --write-follow       Write follows the read count (can be used for multi-serial loopback) -F, --initiate-tx	   Initiate the first transmission when write-follow is used.
+Required if write-follow
+                           is used on both devices in a point-to-point exchange -e, --dump-err           Display errors
   -r, --no-rx              Don't receive data (can be used to test flow control)
                            when serial driver buffer is full